xingniu/nlp-util/README.md

                         output bitext file(s) (default: None) -r RATIO, --ratio RATIO
-                        remove pairs which length ratios are no less than a threshold (default: None) -u, --uppercase       remove pairs if both source and target are uppercased, otherwise capitalize uppercase strings (default: False) -v, --verbose         print identified pairs (default: False)
+                        remove pairs which length ratios are no less than a threshold (default: None) -i, --incomplete      remove pairs if they contain incomplete sentences, i.e. no .!?" at the end (default: False) -u, --uppercase       remove pairs if both source and target are uppercased, otherwise capitalize uppercase strings (default: False) -v, --verbose         print identified pairs (default: False)